 The website can always be redesigned on a new hosting platform, so a departure from Yahoo was no big deal.
 Right?

 YIKES.
 Guess what.
 If you point your Yahoo registered domain name to another hosting company, you lose your Yahoo email.
 Yahoo DOES NOT allow you to modified any part of your DNS (Domain name services) records.

 Say whaaaat?
 If you are like the millions of other loyal Yahoo email account holders this can be truly upsetting. – To borrow a phrase from the old Verizon advertising campaign; ‘Can you hear me know?’

 If you find yourself in this similar situation, we suggest the following steps.
 Get yourself an email hosting plan that you control and include it in your email signature that you send to friends and customers.
 For example: ‘Please make a note of our new email here. email@example.com’.
 Then next login to your Yahoo email account and set up a forward to your new email address.

 NOTE: If you have any online listings that contain your Yahoo email, then change these email links as well.

-Obtain a domain name that is similar to your Yahoo registered/ hosted domain name, then create your new website under this temporary domain name.
-For example if your Yahoo registered domain name is ‘Best Widgets.com’, then register a new domain as BestWidgets.net or (.us .biz .info .us and so on…) After your new site is live under the temporary domain name for 30 days or more, then put in a domain transfer request to have your domain name registration moved from the Yahoo death grip to a new domain registrar such as Go Daddy or other reputable company.
+Obtain a domain name that is similar to your Yahoo registered/ hosted domain name.
+Next create your new website under this temporary domain name.
+For example let’s say your Yahoo registered domain name is ‘Best Widgets.com’.
+Then register a new domain as BestWidgets.net or (.us .biz .info .us and so on…) Next wait until your new site is live under the temporary domain name for 30 days or more.
+Then submit a domain transfer request to have your domain name removed from the Yahoo death grip.
+Move to a new domain registrar such as Go Daddy or other reputable company.